FIWARE/tutorials.NGSI-v2/docs/index.md

 [jq](https://jqlang.github.io/jq/) is a lightweight and flexible command-line JSON processor which can be used to format the JSON responses received from the context broker and other FIWARE components.
 More information about how to use jq can be found [here](https://www.digitalocean.com/community/tutorials/how-to-transform-json-data-with-jq). `jq-1.6` is recommended.

+### Windows Subsystem for Linux

+We will start up our services using a simple bash script.
+Windows users should download the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to provide a command-line functionality similar to a Linux distribution on Windows.

 ## Data models